 Applications are processed in the order received.
 Our programs often fill quickly so do not wait until the deadline to apply.

 All Adult Basic Education (ABE) students are required to complete the CASAS Assessment.
 This assessment will be completed during your orientation course.
 You will also take follow up assessments during your time in the program.
-There is no cost for taking this assessment.
+There is no cost for taking this assessment; however, there is a $25 tuition fee for Orientation that also covers any ABE classes you take for the rest of the quarter.

 Email us at email@example.com